-EXACTLY 26-years ago today, an unlikely heavyweight comeback was well underway.
-In fact, on this day, a quarter of a century ago, there were two unlikely heavyweight comebacks being observed – and what’s more the two come-backing heavies were about to run right into each other.
+EXACTLY 30-years ago today, an unlikely heavyweight comeback was well underway.
+In fact, on this day, over a quarter of a century ago, there were two unlikely heavyweight comebacks being observed – and what’s more the two come-backing heavies were about to run right into each other.

 Cooney had a good opening round, even staggering Foreman with his lethal left hook.
 Guided by the knowledgeable and hugely respected Gil Clancy (who had once trained Foreman), Cooney nevertheless deviated from his game-plan.

 “I really did [wobble him].
 But [Gil] Clancy wanted me to move around for six, seven rounds and then go in,” Cooney told this writer many years after the Foreman fight.
 “But a puncher, when he hurts someone, he goes for it.
 But my timing was off and I got caught myself.”